embedded-pro/embedded-devcontainer/README.md

 ```

 Test can now be run using the Test Explorer.
 The user interface is available on port 6080 by-default.
 When port 6080 is already taken another port will be exposed.
 This can be seen with the Ports view (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>, Ports: Focus on Ports View).

-## Reporting vulnerabilities

-If you find a vulnerability, please report it to us!
-See [security](.github/SECURITY.md) for more information.

 ## Licenses